The Millennial Generation Research Review

 THE MILLENNIAL GENERATION RESEARCH REVIEW

-Published by the U.S. Chamber of Commerce Foundation
+Published in 2012 by the U.S. Chamber of Commerce Foundation

 This report provides a summary of the research done on the Millennial generation since 2009.
 Generational cohorts are just one way to categorize a group of people with similarities—in this case, the era in which individuals were born and when they came of age.
 We will use the birth years of 1980 to 1999 here to define the Millennial cohort.
 Sources, though, are inconsistent, with as many as 21 different birth spans referenced.